Carolina Reaper vs Ghost Pepper: What's the Difference?

 vs Jalapeño 275× hotter 130× hotter

-Flavor Profile fruity and sweet smoky and sweet
+Flavor fruity and sweet smoky and sweet

 Species C. chinense C. chinense